 TITLE: CASE MANAGERSTATUS: NON-EXEMPT - FULL TIME

-REPORTS TO: DEPUTY DIRECTOR OF PROGRAMS
+REPORTS TO: ASSISTANT DIRECTOR OF PROGRAMS

 The Client Services/Stabilization Case Manager provides intensive case management services for families enrolled in the Hildebrand’s Housing Program with a pronounced emphasis on intensive housing search and Stabilization once permanent housing is found.
 The Case Manager works directly with families entering shelter and transitioning to permanent housing to provide support and assistance towards the goal of retaining affordable housing and increased family self-sufficiency.
 The Client Services/Stabilization Case Manager provides comprehensive assessment, linkage, and referral services to individuals and their families in order to achieve long-standing and independent housing stability.